Developing a school-based telehealth strategy

 - See National Telehealth Resource Centers (TRC) Webinar: The 411 on Telehealth Funding (video) for tips on how to get started.

-- Identify doctors or other health care providers needed for your telehealth program.
+- Identify health care providers needed for your telehealth program.
 Consider the types of health care specialties your students may need.

-- Understand the availability of the doctor to provide telehealth services.
+- Understand the availability of the health care provider to provide telehealth services.

-- Design and implement a workflow for school administration and the doctor’s office.
+- Design and implement a workflow for school administration and the health care provider’s office.

-- Find out if the doctor already offers telehealth services.
+- Find out if the health care provider already offers telehealth services.

 - Get the community excited about your school-based telehealth program.